vimalrao-27/Database-Management-Systems/README.md

 ---

-# 📝 Assignment 1
+# 📝 College Assignment 1

 ### Objective

-Select a real-world application and identify the database tables required to manage it.
+For the first **college DBMS assignment**, a real-world application was selected and the database tables required to manage it were identified.

 ### Covered Topics

 * Application name and purpose
 * Required database tables
 * Columns / attributes
-* Relationships between tables
+* Table relationships
 * Purpose of each table

 📄 **[View Assignment 1](ONLINE%20FOOD%20DELIVERY%20SYSTEM/assignment%201.txt)**

 ---

-# 📝 Assignment 2
+# 📝 College Assignment 2

 ## ER Diagram Design & Relational Schema

-### Objective

-Design a complete **Entity Relationship Diagram** for the selected application and convert it into a **Relational Schema**.
+The second **college DBMS assignment** focuses on designing a complete ER diagram for the selected application and converting the ER model into a relational schema.

 ### Covered Topics